Purtell History, Family Crest & Coats of Arms

 - Thomas M. Purtell, American Republican politician, Wisconsin State Treasurer, 1904-05

-- Martin T. Purtell, American Democrat politician, Delegate to Democratic National Convention from New York, 1936; Chair of Chemung County Democratic Party, 1936-41
+- Martin T. Purtell, American Democratic Party politician, Delegate to Democratic National Convention from New York, 1936; Chair of Chemung County Democratic Party, 1936-41

 - Thomas M. Purtell, American politician from Wisconsin